SFIN42/Missions_to_Mars/README Webscraping.md

 ![Image from the Mars Website](img.png)

-### The Steps below will be accomplished running the app.py program.
+### The Steps below were accomplished running the app.py program.

 ---